UniqueNetwork/mass-nfts-doc/generate.md

 <image src="./docs/setup-finish.png" width=600></image>

-## 🖼 Step-2: Подготовьте изображения
+## 🖼 Step-2: Prepare the images

 <image src="./docs/combine.png"></image>

 ### 1.1 Design image parts

 The image parts should generally include some combinable parts with transparent background.
-Store them in `generate` folder. Для этого примера мы уже положили некоторое количество изображений, feel free to use them, or замените их на свои.
+Store them in `generate` folder.
+For this example, we have already provided a certain number of images.
+Feel free to use them or replace them with your own.

-> 💡 Убедитесь что ваши изображения соответствуют следующему:
+> 💡 Please ensure that your images meet the following criteria:
 >
-> 1. Все изображния имеют одинаковую длинну и ширину
+> 1. All images have the same length and width.
-> 2. Изобржаения имеют прозрачный фон (png)
+> 2. The images have a transparent background (use png format).
-> 3. Изображения спозиционированы так, что при наложении они образуют цельное изображение
+> 3. The images are positioned in a way that they form a cohesive image when overlaid.
-> 4. Названия изображений должны быть вида {attribute-name}{index}.png, например eye1.png, eye2.png
+> 4. The image filenames should follow the format {attribute-name}{index}.png, for example, eye1.png, eye2.png.

 ### 1.2 Set collection cover

-Place an image named `cover.png` in the `generate` folder, which will serve as the cover image for the collection. Мы уже положили cover оставьте его или замените на свой.
+Place an image named `cover.png` in the `generate` folder, which will serve as the cover image for the collection.
+We have already provided a cover.
+You can either keep it or replace it with your own.

 <image src="./docs/cover.png"></image>